-The teachers get independence to choose any kind of task to assign, is synchronous or asynchronous teaching, etc.
+The teachers can choose any task to assign, whether synchronous or asynchronous teaching, etc.

 On the other hand, the learners are free to choose the time and the way they prefer to learn.
 Such an approach motivates the students and evokes their interest in learning more.

 According to research, blended learning examples provide better effectiveness and productivity.
-Having the freedom to choose and follow their preferences, students tend to learn more and provide better results.
+Having the freedom to choose and follow their preferences, students learn more and give better results.

 Additionally, the online platforms increase student engagement through live chats, emails, and similar discussions.
 In this way, students get used to collaborative learning.

-In blended learning, instructors have a better understanding of the student's progress, thanks to online learning tools.
-Accordingly, it becomes easier and faster to shape an opinion about the student and provide methods that better meet their individual needs and interests.
+In blended learning, instructors better understand the student's progress, thanks to online learning tools.
+Accordingly, it becomes easier and faster to shape an opinion about the student and provide methods that better meet their needs and interests.

 4. Increasing Reach

 Traditional face-to-face classes follow some limitations related to time, distance, etc. Blended learning, on the other hand, doesn’t face such distinctions.
-Thanks to the technologies and the possibility of remote learning, the audience is increased.
+The audience is increased thanks to the technologies and the possibility of remote knowledge.

-This gives the instructors an opportunity to increase their reach and work with more potential students.
+This allows the instructors to increase their Reach and work with more potential students.

-One of the greatest advantages of blended learning is that most of the costs faced by educational institutions are reduced.
-From transportation fees up to an event ticket, or printed material requires a significant amount of money that is missing in the case of blended learning.
+One of the most significant advantages of blended learning is that most of the costs faced by educational institutions are reduced.
+Transportation fees up to an event ticket or printed material require a significant amount of money that is missing in the case of blended learning.

 Looking for a Platform to Apply Blended Learning?

-If you like the way blended learning helps students achieve the success you may also become an instructor who provides solutions.
+If you like how blended learning helps students succeed, you may also become an instructor who provides solutions.
 Create an online platform and start offering your services.
-If you are looking for a good platform then try Uteach.
-Register on the platform and create your own website within minutes with your custom domain, design, and preferable features.
+If you are looking for a good platform, then try Uteach.
+Register on the platform and create your website within minutes with your custom domain, design, and preferable features.